Sensing dot with high output swing for scalable baseband readout of spin qubits: Experimental Results

-\Cref{fig:device_GaAs}c shows equivalent measurements with the sensor tuned to the ASD regime.
-The Coulomb diamonds change distinctively from the conventional case and the positive and negative bias configurations are not symmetric any more.
+\Cref{fig:device_GaAs}(c) shows equivalent measurements with the sensor tuned to the ASD regime.
+The Coulomb diamonds change distinctively from the conventional case and the positive and negative bias configurations are not symmetric anymore.
 A bias dependence of the Coulomb lines is observed for slopes $\gamma$ and $\delta$ of the ASD, compared to $\alpha$ and $\beta$ for the SD.
 At higher bias, a maximal slope of $\gamma=-3.96\,\text{V/V}$ at the $100\,\text{pA}$ contour is observed\footnote{On a side note: Since $dV_{SD}/dV_{SA}>1$, the ASD has voltage gain and can be used as an ultra low-power, low stray capacitance voltage amplifier in principle, with the limitation of a narrow dynamics range.}.
-The steepening of Coulomb diamonds indicates the desired reduction of $C_D$ by a factor of $C_{D,SD}/C_{D,ASD}\approx 13$, compared to the maximal slope in \cref{fig:device_GaAs}b.
-Additionally, we observe a bias window in \cref{fig:device_GaAs}c, where transport is blocked ($0 \leq V_{SD} \leq V_T$, where $V_T\lesssim 360\,\mu\text{V}$), in between the dashed and dotted white lines.
-We find in \cref{fig:device_GaAs}d that when a nearby qubit-like DQD is also tuned up, $V_T$ can be of the order of several mV, which results in low visibility of the typical Coulomb blockade features near zero bias.
-Further details of ASD tuning are discussed in the Methods section.
+The steepening of Coulomb diamonds indicates the desired reduction of $C_D$ by a factor of $C_{D,SD}/C_{D,ASD}\approx 13$, compared to the maximal slope in \cref{fig:device_GaAs}(b).
+Additionally, we observe a bias window in \cref{fig:device_GaAs}(c), where transport is blocked ($0 \leq V_{SD} \leq V_T$, where $V_T\lesssim 360\,\mu\text{V}$), in between the dashed and dotted white lines.
+We find in \cref{fig:device_GaAs}(d) that when a nearby DQD is also tuned up, $V_T$ can be of the order of several mV, which results in low visibility of the typical Coulomb blockade features near zero bias.
+Further details of ASD tuning and characteristic features are discussed in the supplemental material.

-To test the adaptability of our ASD concept, we also realized a device in a MBE-grown Si/SiGe heterostructure, featuring a $10$\,nm thick Si QW separated from the interface by a $35$\,nm thick $\text{Si}_{65}\text{Ge}_{35}$ spacer (details see Methods).
+To test the adaptability of our ASD concept, we also realized a device in a MBE-grown Si/SiGe heterostructure, featuring a $10$\,nm thick Si QW separated from the interface by a $35$\,nm thick $\text{Si}_{65}\text{Ge}_{35}$ spacer \cite{Wild2012} (see supplemental material for heterostructure details).
 Transferring the ASD from a remote-doped GaAs to an undoped Si/SiGe heterostructure requires a full redesign of the gate pattern: First, Si/SiGe requires an accumulation gate also above the slide region and second the gate pattern has to be shrunken down to compensate for the three times larger effective electron mass.
 Therefore, we implemented a new simulation-guided design to host the ASD and a nearby DQD.